pranavj1001/UnityGames/README.md

 1. **Text101:** This is a very basic game which covers a story in an interactive way.
 The user can make actions with the help of keyboard.
 If you're a beginner, this game might help you to get started with Unity.

+2. **Text101 (v2):** This is the updated version of the Text101.
+It includes a new story and a new UI.

-2. **NumberWizard (WIP):** This game is similar to 'guessing the number' game which we all know.
+3. **NumberWizard:** This game is similar to 'guessing the number' game which we all know.
 The computer thinks of a number and the user has to guess that number.
 The user can also set the maximum number of guesses.
 So if you're a beginner then this game might help you to get started with Unity.

+4. **NumberWizard (v2) (WIP):** This is the updated version of the NumberWizard.
+It is currently under development.

-3. **BlockBreaker (WIP)**
+5. **BlockBreaker (WIP)**

 ## Upcoming Games

 1. Block Breaker
+2. NumberWizard (v2)

 ## Technologies